HumanSignal/label-studio/docs/source/guide/label_panels.md

 A region is an area within the data that you as identify as an annotator.
 For example, this can be a box that you draw on an image, a section of highlighted text, highlighted video segments, and so on.

 Not all tasks require regions.
-For example, a ranker task, classification tasks, or a task in which you select an option from multiple choices does not require you to create regions.
+Ranker tasks, classification tasks, or tasks in which you select an option from multiple choices do not require you to create regions.
 In those cases, the **Regions** panel is empty.

 ![Regions panel](/images/label/regions_panel.png)